 BOB HUGHES

+5B

 LAND O' LAKES

 715-547-3343 bob.cheri59@yahoo.com

-at Land O' Lakes Arts' (LOLA) winter fundraiser.
+WINTER FUNDRAISER - There was a wonderful night of entertainment with some well-dressed attendees at Land O' Lakes Arts' (LOLA) winter fundraiser.
 This sold-out event was called "A Night in Black and White" and many came dressed in black and white when they arrived at the decorated LOLA gallery.
 Entertainment consisted of fitting jazz numbers and food was provided by the Bear Trap Inn.
 Numerous objects were sold via an online auction.
 Fund raised will help LOLA replace aging computers for social media and programming.
 It was a fun, awesome night thanks to Jennifer Anderson and other LOLA members who helped transform their building for this event. -Photos By Bob Hughes

 Gateway Lodge hosts comedy night On Sunday evening the Historic Gateway Lodge, thanks to the efforts of Lynn Forry, partnered with the Frosty Snowmobile Club to present to Land O' Lakes the Annual Comedy Night.
 Approximately 75 fun-loving people gathered at the Lodge to hear this new pair of comedians.
 Frosty Club president Phil Mendham introduced this year's two comedians: Mike Brody from Minneapolis, and Aron Woldeslassie from St. Paul, Minn.
 Woldeslassie was first on the floor and he warmed up the audience with some side-splitting humor.
 His performance was followed by Brody, who did the same.
-Once again, this event benefited Frosty the Snowmobile Club.
+Once again, this event benefited the Frosty Snowmobile Club.